anbjos/spectral-transformer/README.md

 #### 3. Attention Score Calculation

 The attention mechanism determines the relevance of each element in the sequence to every other element.
-This is done by computing a **similarity** score between queries and keys using a [dot product](https://en.wikipedia.org/wiki/Dot_product):
+This is done by computing a **attention** score between queries and keys using a [dot product](https://en.wikipedia.org/wiki/Dot_product).
+This score is then used to determine the influence that each key element have when computing the output representation for each query.:

 $$
 \text{Attention Score} = K^T Q